The International Copywriters Association

 Coaches, consultants, psychotherapists, lawyers, detectives, investors, and a bunch of other professions use them all the time (though many don't realise it).

 Every time you hear the expression "tell me more" it's the first principle approach at work.
-HOW and WHY questions are obvious methods of digging deeper into something (which is how we discover first principles - see part 3), but the most commonly used approach by psychotherapists is to ask if there's "anything else?" and repeat it (in a kind way) until you uncover the truth (the real underlying reasons).
+HOW and WHY questions are obvious methods of digging deeper into something (which is how we discover first principles - see part 3), but the most commonly used approach by psychotherapists is to ask "what else?" and repeat it until the truth is uncovered.

 Focus On Being The Doctor